dgerosa/CV/_group.md

     <strong>Federico De Santi</strong><br>
     PhD student<br>
 <a href="mailto:f.desanti@campus.unimib.it">f.desanti@campus.unimib.it</a><br>
-    <em>Simulation based infererer, precursor hunter, sys admin geek, astrophotographer.
-Machine learning keeps him busy, Gravitational waves keep him curious.
+    <em>Machine learning keeps him busy, Gravitational waves keep him curious.
+Astrophotographer, always in awe of the night sky.
 When not dealing with the universe he’s lost in movies, games, or the keys of a piano.</em>
   </div>
 </div>
 <div class="person">